Munkeby Abbey: Site

 There are substantial remains of the simple church, built of stone, although it was used as a quarry, but the monastic buildings, built of wood, apparently succumbed to fire in 1567.
 The site was acquired by the Society for the Preservation of Ancient Norwegian Monuments (Fortidsminneforeningen) in 1967.
 No full archaeological investigation of the site has been carried out, but many partial excavations have taken place, including test excavations in 2000, none of which able to discover significant remains of the monastic buildings, although there is no doubt that they were located on the south side of the church.

 Munkeby Mariakloster

-In 2007, the now-Trappist Abbey of Cîteaux in France decided to establish a new Cistercian monastery at Munkeby, the first new foundation directly from the very first house of the Order in 500 years.
-A monastery was built and four monks took residence there in 2009.
+In 2007, the now-Trappist Abbey of Cîteaux in France decided to establish a new monastery at Munkeby.
+A monastery was built, and four monks took residence there in 2009.
 The new monastery is situated about 1.5 km from the medieval ruins.
 They now form a companion community to the Trappistine nuns who have re-settled the site of the former Tautra Abbey.
 The name of the modern house is simply Munkeby Mariakloster.